anilmaisuriya/Temperature-App/README.md

 # Temperature-App

-This App is for the temperature status, by using this App we can check the current temperature at different part of globe.
+This App is for the temperature status, by using this App we can check the current temperature at different parts of  the globe.

 ## Here is the link for the App